nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <img alt="dynamic pricing faqs" src="/images/content/answers.png" title="Dynamic Pricing Questions and Answers" style="width: 63%; height: 63%">
 </center>

-### 1. What is dynamic pricing?
+<h3>1.
+What is dynamic pricing?</h3>

-Dynamic pricing is a strategy where prices are adjusted in real-time based on market demand, competition, and other factors.
+<p>Dynamic pricing is a strategy where prices are adjusted in real-time based on market demand, competition, and other factors.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>